 The World Health Organization (WHO) cites this staggering statistic:

-- An estimated 600 million – almost 1 in 10 people in the world – fall ill after eating contaminated food and 420,000 die every year, resulting in the loss of 33 million healthy life years (DALYs).
+- An estimated 600 million — almost one in 10 people around the world — fall ill after eating contaminated food and 420,000 die every year, resulting in the loss of 33 million healthy life years.

-- $110 billion (US) is lost each year in productivity and medical expenses resulting from unsafe food in low- and middle-income countries.
+- $110 billion USD is lost each year in productivity and medical expenses resulting from unsafe food in low- and middle-income countries.

-- Children under 5 years of age carry 40% of the foodborne disease burden, with 125,000 deaths every year.
+- Children under five carry 40 percent of the foodborne disease burden, with 125,000 deaths every year.

 - Foodborne diseases impede socioeconomic development by straining health care systems and harming national economies, tourism, and trade.